skilld-labs/kaizer/scripts/theme-generator/README.md

 - `p` - Page

 These prefixes allows us:
 - To be sure our custom component will never override drupal's native twig suggestions.
 For example if drupal's twig suggestion is `select.html.twig` - twig in our component will have name `a-select.html.twig`.
 So there is no collisions.
+If you are disabled component connector module - these twig will be nothing in drupal.
 - To better group components.
 It's an natural awareness when you know that molecule contains atoms for example, but not vice versa.
 And in storybook we have sidebar where components are grouped per their atomic type.
 - To understand which order should be in DOM tree for css and js assets.
 For example if `a-component-name` is loaded in DOM tree after some molecule or organism - probably it shouldn't be like this, because high risk styles of atom will override styles of more high-level component.
 And by the way loading of assets in storybook is built by this principle.

 Every component folder contains several files inside:
 - `.src.css` and it's compiled version `.css`
 - `.src.js` and it's compiled version `.js`.
 By the way in these js files we initially have code wrapped by Drupal's behavior.
 Drupal's `settings` are also available and `context`.
-- `.yml` - configuration of component.
-[Read more](lesha_link!!) about our integration to understand what should be in `.yml` files.
-After installaion you also will have multiple pre-installed components, so it will simplify process of learning for you.
 - `.stories.js` - for storybook needs.
 Initially such files contains everything you will need to build any component.
 - `.html.twig` - twig of component.
 By the way `attributes` variable is always available in any component by default.
 Other fields and settings you can declare in `.yml` file or describe them in `.stories.js`
+- `.yml` - configuration of component.
+[Read more](lesha_link!!) about our integration to understand what should be in `.yml` files.
+After installation you also will have multiple pre-installed components, so it will simplify process of learning for you.
+Use hook or base hook and read more integration.

 Read more about [component generator](https://www.npmjs.com/package/@skilld/kaizer-component-generator) and explanation of each file in component.

 If you are not too much familiar with Drupal or just don't know what your current component will be in Drupal - just put your component in `templates/components/storybook` folder.
-And later when functionality of your component will be confirmed in Drupal - backender can fix `.yml` file and drag'n'drop your component from `storybook` folder into some other folder (depending on type of integration will be taken).
+And later when functionality of your component will be confirmed in Drupal - backender can fix `.yml` file and move your component from `storybook` folder to specific folder (depending on type of integration will be taken).

 Goal of any project - is to build maximum amount of re-usable components.
 Which means - in the end of project `storybook` folder should be empty.
 So each component should be somehow associated with the specific